ldirer/ldirer.github.io/_posts/2018-02-19-deploy_app_docker.md

 * `docker-compose up` does not play well with standard input: that means you can't use `pdb` if you start your backend server with docker-compose up.

 I usually `docker-compose up front db ... [-d]` to launch all the containers but my backend server.
+I use the daemon flag (`-d`) when I don't need to see the logs (you can always `docker-compose logs front db` later).
 Then I do `docker-compose run --rm --name web --service-ports web` as this works with `pdb`.

-* It's nice to explicitly name your containers when using `docker-compose run`, as it makes it easier to run ad-hoc docker commands you might need.
+* It's nice to explicitly name your containers when using `docker-compose run`, as it makes it easier to run ad-hoc docker (non-compose!) commands you might need.
 Otherwise you need to lookup the random-generated name that docker gave your container.

 * Sometimes you need/want to go look on your container what the hell is going on.